 We conducted SCUBA surveys between 3-7 August 2015, and gathered historical survey information collected by Kvitek and colleagues in 1987, 1995, and 1999 (Kvitek et al. 1989, 1998, 2000).
 During 2015, SCUBA divers surveyed benthic communities in kelp beds at each site (Fig. 1) at depths between 5-10 m, along visual transects (30 m x 2 m, n = 4 transects per site).
 On each transect, divers counted large, non-cryptic invertebrates >5 cm diameter (sea urchins, sea stars, sea cucumbers, crabs, bivalves, gastropods, anemones, chitons, tunicates, etc.).

 For the 1987, 1995, and 1999 subtidal surveys, we extracted summary statistics on benthic invertebrate densities from Kvitek and colleagues (Kvitek et al. 1989, Kvitek et al. 2000).
 (Kvitek et al. 1989).
 We include surveys that occurred at the same sites and comparable depths (5-10m).
 All surveys use standard quadrat and transect sampling methods, though the sample sizes vary among years (Table 1, Table S1).
 For the sake of comparison, we converted data from all subtidal surveys into units of counts∙m-2.
-Not all sites were sampled in each year, and some taxonomic groups of interest were not identified in available reports (e.g. sea stars were not listed in the results for 1995, gastropod densities were only available for 1987 and 2015).
+Not all sites were sampled in each year, and some taxonomic groups of interest were not identified in available reports (e.g., sea stars were not listed in the results for 1995, gastropod densities were only available for 1987 and 2015).
 We used all available data for each site and year.
 When necessary, we combined quadrat and transect data using a weighted average with weights corresponding to the area surveyed by each type.
-We include only species that are large and readily identifiable, to avoid concerns about among-diver variation in detection of cryptic species (e.g. chitons; class Polyplacophora).
-We focus on the time-series of abundance for six species groups that are common important members of the Olympic coast nearshore invertebrate community: sea urchins (genera Mesocentrotus and Strongylocentrotus), sea cucumbers (genera Cucumaria, Parastichopus), crab (primarily genera Pugettia and Cancer), bivalves (primarily rock scallops, Crassadoma gigantea), and sea stars (including genera Pisaster, Orthasterias, Dermasterias, Henricia, Pycnopodia).
+We include only species that are large and readily identifiable to avoid concerns about among-diver variation in detection of cryptic species (e.g., chitons; class Polyplacophora).
+We focus on the time-series of abundance for six species groups that are common, important members of the Olympic coast nearshore invertebrate community: sea urchins (genera Mesocentrotus and Strongylocentrotus), sea cucumbers (genera Cucumaria and Parastichopus), crab (primarily genera Pugettia and Cancer), bivalves (primarily rock scallops, Crassadoma gigantea), and sea stars (including genera Pisaster, Orthasterias, Dermasterias, Henricia, Pycnopodia).
 Consistent with previous research, we identified sea urchins as the dominant invertebrate grazer in this system and contrast the trends in sea urchin abundance with the other invertebrate groups.
 Based on sea otter diet information provided by Jesse, we classified these groups based on their frequency of occurrence in otter diets (Walker et al. 2008).
-We identified sea urchins and scallops (bivalves), and as common prey items (>5% of observed successful sea otter foraging dives); crabs as occasional prey items (1%-5% of foraging dives); chitons, sea stars, and sea cucumbers as rare prey items (<1%); and, anemones, tunicates, and nudibranchs as non-prey items (not observed).
+We identified sea urchins and scallops (bivalves)as common prey items (>5% of observed successful sea otter foraging dives); crabs as occasional prey items (1%-5% of foraging dives); chitons, sea stars, and sea cucumbers as rare prey items (<1%); and, anemones, tunicates, and nudibranchs as non-prey items (not observed).

 Statistical Analyses